AdaCore/gnatstudio/docs/users_guide/extending.rst

 If Python support has been enabled, the Python shell is accessible through the :guilabel:`Python` window at the bottom of the GPS window.
-You can also display it by using the :menuselection:`Tools --> Consoles --> Python` menu.
+You can also display it by using the :menuselection:`View --> Python` menu.
 The full documentation on what GPS makes visible through Python is available from the :menuselection:`Help --> GPS --> Python extensions` menu.